Transferring your life insurance to your child

 If you have a large estate, your beneficiaries will likely pay high estate taxes upon your death.
-Everything you own will be counted toward your estate, and thus, taxed.
 If you have a life insurance policy, its value is considered part of your estate.
-However, you can avoid some estate taxes on it by transferring your life insurance policy to your children.
+This is why some people consider transferring their life insurance policies to their children.

 Changing Life Insurance Ownership

-However, there are some limitations.
-For the purposes of calculating the total value of an estate, the IRS has a three-year rule (as of 2015).
+For the purposes of calculating the total value of an estate, the IRS has a three-year rule.
 If the transfer of ownership took place within three years preceding death of the original owner, the transfer is void.
 The proceeds from the insurance policy are counted into the estate.
-If, for instance, Greg had died immediately after the transfer, Dixon would have paid estate taxes on the full $500,000 policy — a considerable sum.

 Life insurance policies with high values may also be subject to gift taxes when transferred.
 It’s best to consult a financial and tax advisor before making any transfers.

 And despite the ease of transferring the policy ownership, once it is transferred, you cannot transfer it back.
 Before making such a permanent decision, parents should consult financial advisors and talk honestly with their children about whether it is the right thing to do.

 Want to know more about life insurance?

 If you don’t already have a life insurance policy, HealthMarkets can help.
 Licensed insurance agents can help you find the plan for your needs, and our services come at no cost to you.
 Call a licensed insurance agent at (800) 827-9990 to get started.